-This 90% RDR contains information regarding design of the EISB system and UCRS and RGA groundwater sampling system to be installed at SWMU 211-A. Following this 90% design, additional information will be developed and included in the complete 100% remedial design (D2) for approval and implementation.
-The following is information included in this 90% RDR.
+This RDR contains information regarding design of the EISB system and UCRS and RGA groundwater sampling system to be installed at SWMU 211-A. The following is information included in this document.

 SWMU 211-A

 - Select bioamendment(s) and bioaugmentation materials for use and evaluate subsurface environmental conditions present or to be created for EISB implementation.
 (Sections 2.1 and 4.2) - Design bioamendment(s) mixtures and injection protocols for in situ treatment of the saturated UCRS target soils in the selected treatment area to an average depth of approximately 61 ft (maximum 65 ft) below ground surface.
 (Section 4.3) - Design and create injection protocols for injection fracturing of the UCRS soils to allow for more effective delivery of injected materials.
 (Sections 4.3 and 4.4) - Design and develop injection protocols for bioaugmentation materials and the appropriate sequencing of the injection activities to allow for the best success in stimulating EISB in the SWMU 211-A subsurface (UCRS soils).
 (Sections 4.3 and 4.4) - Design and dimension an injection layout for UCRS soils that provides the best horizontal and vertical coverage of the area to be treated while minimizing the potential for surface breakouts of amendments.
 (Section 4.2) - Select injection equipment and design the injection sequencing protocols.
 (Sections 4.3, 4.4 and 5) - Design the monitoring system to be used in assessing the remediation process in the UCRS soils using key testing parameters.
 (Sections 4.3 and 6 and Appendix A) - Design the performance and long-term groundwater (UCRS and RGA) sampling networks to monitor the progress of the UCRS remedial action through reduced VOC contaminant levels in the Regional Gravel Aquifer.
 (Section 6 and Appendix A)